Segev955/EX3/README.md

 we used Floyd-Warshall algorithm to find the center of the graph. <br>
 https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm <br>

--**tsp**: Travelling salesman problem- in this function we made a function that computes a route for the travelling salesman. <br>
+-**tsp**: Travelling salesman problem- in this function we made a function that computes a route for the travelling salesman. the function cumputes shortest path from each one of the given nodes to another given node. once done, we check for the shortest path we computed. <br>
 https://en.wikipedia.org/wiki/Travelling_salesman_problem <br>